ahad324/HomeBudget/README.md

 ## 💬 Feedback and Contributions

-We’d love to hear from you!
+I’d love to hear from you!
 If you have any feedback or suggestions, please open an issue or submit a pull request.
-Your contributions and stars ⭐ keep us motivated!
+Your contributions and stars ⭐ keep me motivated!